-Research Design: The 1970s Oil Price Shocks
+4. Research Design: The 1970s Oil Price Shocks

 There is a large universe of economic transformations we could potentially examine to test our theory.
-Disruptive, transformational economic change has been an important feature of modern society going back to at least the industrial revolution, encompassing major shifts such as the shift from sailing to steam ships starting in the 1780s and quine transport to automobiles in the early 19th century (Geels and Schot 2007) as well as industrial mobilization during World War II (Kennedy 1999).
-More recent examples include active state intervention to facilitate rapid economic growth in late-industrializing countries (Johnson 1982, Amsden 1989), shock therapy in post-communist transition countries (Frye 2002, Saich 2010), and the global response to major challenges like climate change and COVID-19 (Lipscy 2020, Rodrik 2014).
+Disruptive, transformational economic change has been an important feature of modern society going back to at least the industrial revolution, including the shift from sailing to steam ships starting in the 1780s and equine transport to automobiles in the early 19th century (Geels and Schot 2007) as well as industrial mobilization during World War II (Kennedy 1999).
+More recent examples include active state intervention to facilitate rapid economic growth in lateindustrializing countries (Johnson 1982; Amsden 1989), shock therapy in post-communist transition countries (Frye 2002; Saich 2010), and the global response to major challenges like climate change and COVID-19 (Lipscy 2020; Rodrik 2014).

 There are several important empirical challenges presented by these cases.
-Historical transformations often took place over many years and affected countries at different moments in time.
+Government efforts to pursue economic transitions are often idiosyncratic and occur gradually or at different points in time: this was the case with the shift to export-oriented development among East Asian countries and cross-national responses to climate change.
+Even the COVID-19 pandemic has affected different countries at different moments in time and with varying severity.
 This makes it tricky to control for potential temporal confounders such as technological change and learning from prior transformations.
-Transformations also often occurred concurrently with major institutional changes: to test our theory, it is important to focus on cases where institutions are plausibly exogenous and stable and therefore not confounded by omitted variables causing both institutional and economic change.
+Furthermore, government efforts to pursue economic transformations can go hand-in-hand with institutional reforms, confounding the effect of institutions.
+An obvious example of this is post-communist transitions, but efforts to create independent central banks or regulatory agencies as part of broader economic reforms pose similar challenges.
+To evaluate our theory, it is important to focus on a case where institutions are plausibly exogenous and stable and therefore not confounded by omitted variables causing both institutional and economic change.

-We test our theory by leveraging the oil crises of the 1970s.
+To overcome these challenges, we test our arguments by leveraging the oil crises of the 1970s.
 From the end of World War II until 1972, international oil prices remained stable and low (Figure 2).
 As a result, national energy systems underwent significant fuel switching from coal to oil, driven primarily by market forces.
 However, in October 1973, energy markets underwent a major disruption.
 The Organization of Petroleum Exporting Countries (OPEC) sharply increased the price of oil in an effort to punish Western countries for supporting Israel in the Yom Kippur War.
 Over the course of three months, the international price of oil quadrupled from \$2.90 nominal USD per barrel in mid-1973 to \$11.65 by the start of 1974.
 A second price shock hit the world in 1979 due to fears of reduced supply resulting from the Iranian Revolution, further doubling oil prices from their 1978 levels (see Figure 2).

-These common energy price shocks induced all advanced industrialized states to simultaneously pursue significant, state-led transformations of their economic and energy systems.
+These common energy price shocks induced all advanced industrialized democracies to simultaneously pursue significant, state-led transformations of their economic and energy systems.
 In early 1974, OECD countries laid out three common goals at a meeting in Washington: diversify oil imports away from the Middle East, diversify national energy systems away from oil to other fuels, and adopt conservation measures to reduce energy consumption (Ikenberry 1986, 107).
-That same year, the industrial economies founded the International Energy Agency (IEA) with the Agreement on an International Energy Programme.
+That same year, the industrial economies founded the International Energy Agency (IEA) with the

+Agreement on an International Energy Programme.
 The treaty explicitly states that founding members are "determined to reduce their dependence on imported oil" (IEA 1974).
 Yet, as we show below, policies varied widely despite common goals.